Wabanaki Forest Love Affair

 **Regeneration responses to gap size and coarse woody debris within natural disturbance-based silvicultural systems in northeastern Minnesota, USA.
 N.W.
 Bolton, A.W.
 D’Amato (2011) Forest Ecology and Management 262: 1215–1222.

-Forest connections
+Forest Connections

 Labrador’s father used to tell him the trees hold hands beneath the forest floor.”They’re supporting each other.
 Their hands and their roots are intertwined.
 He said nature is sending us the message that we as human beings need to do the same, regardless of colour of skin, regardless of religion, race,” Labrador says.